How Furniture Affects Vacation Rental Bookings

 How we scope against this chain

 When we quote a property, we walk this sequence with you: which filters do you need to hit, what should the hero photo accomplish against your neighbors, which amenity photos carry the booking (bunk, game room, outdoor), and where bedding and housewares protect reviews.
 Every line item ties back to one of those steps — not to "make it look nice."
+If an item on your quote doesn't map to filters, photos, or reviews, we cut it before you ever see the number — that discipline is why our proposals often run leaner than a general interior designer's at a similar bedroom count.

 What we see go wrong